 If you're familiar with Jupyter, you'll recognize the menu, toolbar commands, and code cells from the notebook interface.
 See the AI Workbench API page for reference documentation.

 Here's an example notebook showing an application that calculates customer lifetime in days, based on profile properties that store first and last visit dates.

 Saving and deleting notebooks: Use the Save menu to save, save as, or delete a notebook in AI Workbench.

-Running notebook code: To execute the selected notebook cell, select Run on the notebook toolbar, or press Shift+Enter, or use the run commands in the Schedule and run history panel.
+Running notebook code: To execute the selected notebook cell, select Run on the notebook toolbar, press Shift+Enter, or use the run commands in the Schedule and run history panel.
 Learn more about scheduling AI Workbench notebooks.